Not yet reviewed

 Before switching to the legal field, I was an aeronautical engineer with the US Air Force.
 I worked on developing flight simulators for fighter pilot training, first at an Air Force base near my hometown in Ohio, then at a base outside of Phoenix, Arizona.
 During the time in Phoenix I also attended Arizona State University, earning an MBA and Ph.D. that researched the underlying theories and value of technical trading methods for stock investments (tip: buy high, sell higher).

-Running out of socially accepted alternatives to employment, I attended UCLA law school from 1986 to 1989, where I was an editor on the UCLA Law Review.
+I attended UCLA law school from 1986 to 1989, where I was an editor on the UCLA Law Review.
 After graduation I joined the Los Angeles office of Skadden Arps as a litigation attorney.
 I handled depositions and drafted motions in complex financial litigation matters, including defense of claims by a group of Japanese banks regarding massive student loan servicing defaults.
 Along the way I also acquired credentials as a Certified Financial Planner and Chartered Financial Analyst.

 I joined Lionel Sawyer & Collins in 1994 as an associate after completing the LL.M. (masters in taxation) program at New York University, and became a shareholder in 2000.
 My practice was grounded in taxation, financial issues, and business entity formation/selection advice.
 I also act as an arbitrator for the Financial Industry Regulatory Authority (FINRA, formerly NASD) regarding broker customer claims of unsuitable investments and churning.